gsoules/MkDocs/digital-archive/docs/plugins/avantsearch.md

 ### Columns option

-Use the Columns option specify:
+Use the Columns option to specify:

 -   The order of columns from left to right in search results Table View
--   An alias for an elements name e.g. 'Catalog #' for the Identifier element
+-   An alias for an element's name e.g. `Catalog #` for the Identifier element
 -   The width of a column
 -   The alignment of column text (left, center, or right)